GrammaticalFramework/gf-rgl/README.md

 - the file `../gf-core/DATA_DIR` (relative to this directory).
 This only works if you have the `gf-core` and `gf-rgl` repositories in the same top-level directory **and** you have already compiled GF from source.
 (This is considered a bit hacky and will probably disappear in the future).

+## Language config

+A list of all languages and their properties is maintained centrally in `languages.csv`.
+This file should be kept up-to-date and all build methods should read this config file.
+If you see something wrong, please report/fix it.

+Description of columns:
+- Code
+- Directory
+- Functor: (not used)
+- Unlexer
+- Present: languages that have notpresent marked
+- API: languages for which to compile Try
+- Symbolic: languages for which to compile Symbolic
+- Compatibility: languages for which Compatibility exists

+Columns can be a string, just `y`'s (where nothing means `n`) or just (`n`'s where nothing means `y`).

 ## Haskell script: `Make.hs`

 This build method gives you most options.